 Status: Still Disappeared

 Sarmiento, Edmundo

-The following day, the Sarmiento couple, accompanied by the captain and several Antipolo barangay officials, went to the army camp to look for Edmundo or any information as to his whereabouts.
+On November 24, 1990, Edmundo was taking charge of a volleyball game.
+At around 2:00 in the afternoon, a CAFGU member arrived armed with a hand grenade and, without any provocation, apprehended Edmundo.
+The following day, his parents, accompanied by the barangay captain and several Antipolo barangay officials, went to the army camp to look for Edmundo or any information as to his whereabouts.
 They did not find Edmundo there nor any lead to what happened to him.

+Status: Still Disappeared